Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-google-fonts-in-a-tailwind-project.md

 For Tailwind, the process is similar, but we'll use some handy features of the Tailwind config.

-The end result will look like this:
+The result will look like this:

 ![Custom Google Font in Tailwind CSS](https://cdn.hashnode.com/res/hashnode/image/upload/v1614061248074/YW0J-X1g2.png)

 ## Loading a Google font

-First of all, head over to [Google Fonts](https://fonts.google.com/) and find a cool font you want to use.
+First, head to [Google Fonts](https://fonts.google.com/) and find a cool font you want to use.

-Open up the font and click the "Select this style" button for each style you like.
+Open the font and click the "Select this style" button for each style you like.

 ![Select Google Font style](https://cdn.hashnode.com/res/hashnode/image/upload/v1614060531226/KCKUtaP8N.png)

-With it selected, you'll get a sidebar on the right showing the `<link>` attribute for it.
+With it selected, you'll get a sidebar on the right showing the `<link>` attribute.
 Copy this link method.

 Now head back to your project and open the `index.html` file.
 We'll place this import above our styles.css file.